soheil-shafaee/Cars_Info_Bama/README.md

 The project is organized into three main files:

-1. **`create_table.sql`**: SQL script to create the MySQL database table for storing Audi car data.
+1. **`Create_Table_for_info.py`**: SQL script to create the MySQL database table for storing Audi car data.
-2. **`web_scraping.py`**: Python script for web scraping Audi car data from TrueCar.com and inserting it into the MySQL database.
+2. **`Web_Scraping.py`**: Python script for web scraping Audi car data from TrueCar.com and inserting it into the MySQL database.
-3. **`predict_price.py`**: Python script that uses the collected data to predict car prices based on car name, model, city, and operation.
+3. **`ML-to-Forecast.py`**: Python script that uses the collected data to predict car prices based on car name, model, city, and operation.

 ## Setup